PierfrancescoSoffritti/android-youtube-player/README.md

 You can call loadVideo, cueVideo, pause, play etc.. as expected, the library will take care of everything.

 For all this you can refer to the documentation for the *core* library.

+This example can also be found [in the sample app](#chromecast-sender-sample-app/src/main/java/com/pierfrancescosoffritti/cyplayersample/examples/basicExample/BasicExampleActivity.kt), in Kotlin.

 ### Receiver
 This library requires a custom receiver, you can find the source code [here](./chromecast-receiver).